ClemTheAlien/Clems-Alacritty-Rice/README.md

 This is ClemTheAliens personal Alacritty config

 I also included a folder of my personal favorite themes from the https://github.com/mbadolato/iTerm2-Color-Schemes project.
+When i do not use prebuilt color schemes I use pywal: https://github.com/dylanaraps/pywal.

 ## Prerequisites
 + Install Git (obviously)